Xetibo/ReSet-Doc/sections/result/ui_implementation.typ

 )<reset_wifi>

 The access points themselves are shown in a continuous list, using the same module as implemented in the audio section.

+For adjustments to connections, ReSet offers general configuration, basic IPV4 and IPV6 configuration(not complete) and basic security settings.
+The settings page is created with individual tabs for each setting, providing a seamless transition for each functionality.
+In @reset_wifi_security, the security configuration is visualized.

+#figure(
+  img("reset_wifi_security.png", fit: "contain", width: 90%), caption: [ReSet Wi-Fi security section], )<reset_wifi_security>

 #pagebreak()